flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 - **10 different modes of operation**: Due to the combination of a backward compatibility mode, the return of the BCD mode (missing on the NES) and the ability to switch between groups of 16-bit and 8-bit registers [@cpu-opcodes], developers can utilise this CPU using different combinations of these.
   - Unlike later [MIPS CPUs](nintendo-64#cpu), there isn't a mixed instruction set with dedicated opcodes for 8-bit and 16-bit words.
 Instead, the same instruction set will be interpreted differently based on the mode activated.
   - For compatibility reasons, the CPU always starts in 'emulation' mode (pure 6502) and it's up to the program to switch to a particular 'native' mode to enable 16-bit functionality.
 On a side note, it's amusing how Intel's x86 still applies the [same _modus operandi_](xbox#boot-process) on their modern CPUs.
-- **16-bit registers**.
-Also and due to the different modes of operation, the accumulator (where arithmetic operations are performed) and index register (used to compute memory addresses) can switch between 16-bit and 8-bit modes.
+- **Three 16-bit general-purpose registers**.
+This set matches the 6502's (`X`, `Y` and `A`).
+However, due to the different modes of operation, these registers can now switch between 16-bit and 8-bit.
-- **16-bit internal data bus** and an **8-bit external data bus**: Meaning that there're performance penalties for moving values larger than 8 bits across memory (the CPU spends additional cycles), especially considering most instructions are 16-bit long.
-Although, the overall cost is relative since Ricoh's variant includes DMA units (explained later on) and the CPU clock will vary depending on the operation.
+- **16-bit internal data bus** and an **8-bit external data bus**: Meaning that there are performance penalties for moving values larger than 8 bits across memory (the CPU spends additional cycles), especially considering most instructions are 16-bit long.
+However, the overall cost is relative since Ricoh's variant includes DMA units (explained later on) and the CPU clock will vary depending on the operation.
 - **24-bit address space**: Allowing the CPU to access **up to 16 MB worth of memory**.
 Just like the [Motorola 68000](mega-drive-genesis#cpu), except that the 65C816 gets its 24-bit addresses by combining extra 8-bit registers (`DBR` and `PBR`) with the original 16-bit addressing lines of the 6502 [@cpu-chibi].
 Overall, this methodology is similar to using an [internal mapper](pc-engine#memory-access).

 ### Ricoh's additions